woohoolabs/yin/README.md

 ##### Fixed page-based pagination

 Yin looks for the `page[number]` query parameter and parses its value.
 If it is missing then the default page number will be used ("1" in the following example).
-This strategy can be useful if you do not want to expose the the page size at all.
+This strategy can be useful if you do not want to expose the page size at all.

 ```php